IMPORTANT WARNING:

 How should this medicine be used?

 Vortioxetine comes as a tablet to take by mouth.
-It is usually taken with or without food once a day.
+Take with or without food once a day.
 Take vortioxetine at around the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take vortioxetine exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor may adjust your dose of vortioxetine depending on how well you respond to treatment and whether you experience side effects.
 Be sure to talk to your doctor about how you are feeling during your treatment with vortioxetine.

-It may take 2 to 4 weeks or longer before you feel the full benefit of vortioxetine.
+It may take several weeks or longer before you feel the full benefit of vortioxetine.
 Continue to take vortioxetine even if you feel well.
 Do not stop taking vortioxetine without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
 If you suddenly stop taking vortioxetine, you may experience withdrawal symptoms such as headache, mood changes, irritability, agitation, nausea, dizziness, burning, numbness, or tingling in the hands or feet, anxiety, confusion, sweating, shaking, frenzied or abnormally excited mood, ringing in the ears, tiredness, difficulty falling asleep or staying asleep. and seizures.
 Tell your doctor if you experience any of these symptoms while you are decreasing your dose of vortioxetine or soon after you stop taking vortioxetine.

 Other uses for this medicine